the404devs/grade11_unit1/README.md

 ## Feb.
 24, 2017

 unit 1 assignment from grade 11 cs. basic web design stuff, i guess. not very memorable

+done collaboratively with Kevin and Jatin.
+Following this first triple-team, we would go on to be computer science legends and create many amazing things together.